clibequilibrium/clibequilibrium.github.io/_posts/2022-11-03-private-cloud.md

 * 3 master nodes in HA mode (if 1 master fails the system continues to work)
 * 13 worker nodes

 This gives me 1.3TB of usable storage for my services.
 Also I use Rancher UI for Cluster management and app deployment with Helm Charts.
 I use *metallb* as bare metal load balancer, *kube vip* for service balance and *traefik* as ingress controller.
-Proxmox storage is a ZFS RAID10 so all my VM data is even if 1 or even 2 disks fails (if they are not from the same pair).
+Proxmox storage is a zfs RAID 10 so all my VM data is safe even if 1 or 2 disks fail (unless they are from the same pair).

 {% include image.html path="posts/rancher.png" path-detail="posts/rancher.png" alt="Rancher UI" %}